alecazam/kram/libkram/vectormath/README.md

 float4 v = 1.0f.          v = 1,1,1,1
 ```

 Matrices are 2x2, 3x3, 3x4, and 4x4 column only.
 Matrices have a C++ type with operators and calls.
 Chop out with defines float, double, half, but keep int for the conditional tests.
 Easy to add more types with the macros - u/char, u/long, u/short.
-Had a pretty sucky day, so positive feedback or any changes to optimize this further are welcome.
-And this had numerous git crlf failures today trying to fix it for Win.

 I gutted the arrmv7 stuff from sse2Neon.h, so that's readable, and updated sse_mathfun for the cos/sin/log ops.
 I had the fp16 <-> fp32 calls, since that's all Android has.
 Apple has similar calls and structs, but the Accelerate lib holds many of the optimized calls for sin, cos, log, inverse.
 And you only get them if you're on a new enough iOS/macOS.
 And that api is so much code, that for some things it's not using the best methods.
 Mine probably isn't either.
 A lot of this was cobbled together out of an old vec math lib for my personal apps.
 And there's still more I can salvage.